 Final grades are reported to the Registrar’s Office at the end of the semester.
 Midterm grades are reported for freshman and sophomore students only.
 A final grade of “I” may be recorded for a student who has not completed all the requirements of a course only in situations where the student has an illness or other circumstances beyond the student’s control, and has completed seventy-five percent of the course requirements provided work already completed is of passing quality.
 If a grade of “I” is assigned, the instructor will set a reasonable time limit within the following semester in which the work must be completed.
 Beginning the first summer term, 1990, and thereafter, a grade of “I” will not be computed in the grade point average for the semester recorded; however, the “I” will be automatically changed to a grade of “F” for grade and grade point purposes at the end of the next regular semester (fall or spring) unless course requirements are completed and the final grade is reported before the end of the semester.
 A grade of “I” recorded prior to the first summer term, 1990, will be computed as an “F” for grade point purposes.

 No grade other than “I” may be changed after it is recorded except if an instructor finds that a grade has been erroneously recorded.
-The instructor may correct the grade by submitting a written request and explanation of the error to the Chief Academic Officer.
+The instructor may correct the grade by submitting a written request and explanation of the error to the Vice President for Academic Affairs.

 Grade points are awarded on the basis of: A, 4 points; B, 3 points; C, 2 points; D, 1 point; F, 0 points; WN, 0 points.